vladimirlojanica/ideas/README.md

  * What files the application opens
  * The data being transmitted by a program. ([Wireshark Dissectors](http://www.wireshark.org/docs/wsdg_html_chunked/ChapterDissection.html))

-These would be displayed as a overview style format in a similar style to that of a landing page for a product or service online.
-Each section above might be expandable (such as select a feature and learn how it works.) and linked to further information to learn more.
+These would be displayed in an overview style format in a similar style to that of a landing page for a product or service online.
+Each section above might be expandable (such as select a feature to learn how it works.) and linked to further information to learn more.

 An advanced user should be able to view the source code of an application in a literate interface.
 The emphasis is of a readable view of the source code as opposed to an editing environment to help the users understand how this particular application functions.